-CP707 Hospital Pharmacy
+Hospital Pharmacy

 The aim of this course is to provide the students with the knowledge of the principles of pharmacy practice in a hospital setting.
-It aims to enable students to gain knowledge to practice in various areas of hospital pharmacy including: understanding the basic layout of the pharmacy department in a hospital setting; understanding the roles of the pharmacist in hospital practice including the distribution of medications, medication compounding, collaborations as a member of the healthcare team, and other patient care services, identifying and reporting any possible drug interactions and mastering the administrative part of hospital pharmacy services including drug distribution control system & unit Dose Systems.
+It aims to enable students to gain knowledge to practice in various areas of hospital pharmacy including: understanding the basic layout of the pharmacy department in a hospital setting; understanding the roles of the pharmacist in hospital practice including the distribution of medications, medication compounding, collaboration as a member of the healthcare team.
+Furthermore, students will gain knowledge on identifying and reporting any possible drug interactions and mastering the administrative part of hospital pharmacy services including drug distribution control system & Unit Dose Systems.
+This course will also provide the students with knowledge on Hospital Formulary and extemporaneous preparations and calculations.

-CP708 Professional Skills in Practice
+Professional Skills in Practice

-The aim of this course is to provide the students with the knowledge of the various health care providers, rapidly evolving types of healthcare delivery systems, and complexities of relationshipsamong the various health care professionals workingwithin the health care system.
+The aim of this course is to provide the students with the knowledge of the various health care providers, rapidly evolving types of healthcare delivery systems, and complexities of relationships among the various health care professionals working within the health care system.
 Students should be aware of the basic clinical skills required by pharmacists to get the insight they need to cultivate informed, compassionate and effective patient care.

-CP709 Clinical Pharmacy and Pharmaceutical Care
+Clinical Pharmacy and Pharmaceutical Care